aashu10sh/Goodleaf-MachineLearning-Model/README.md

 ## This notebook only cantains the machine learning part of the whole project.
 Please refer to the other Github repo for web app.
 [Link](https://github.com/amit076/Forum)

+## Note:
+This model was trained in kaggle and uses one of the dataset of kaggle.
+The link for dataset is provided within the notebook.

 ## Table of contents
 * [General info](#general-info)
 * [Scope](#scope)